Mint Aero Fudge is a quick and easy fudge recipe! With Mint Aero Chocolate, this peppermint flavored fudge is simple and fun to make.

 Here are some more tips to help with the recipe:

-- use the microwave: it really does make fudge making quick and easy!
+- Use the microwave: it really does make fudge making quick and easy!
 Throw away the candy thermometer and bring your fudge making to the future with my simple and easy method (it will work time and time again!).
+For other microwave recipes try the Microwave Chocolate Self Saucing Pudding or the Microwave Brie.

-If fudge making is your thing, then you might like to check out the following ideas for inspiration or visit all of my fudge recipes:
+If fudge making is your thing, or you love getting your bake on then you might like to check out the following ideas for inspiration or visit all of my fudge recipes:

 Mint Aero Fudge